HenryDashwood/reader/README.md

 The `&` makes it a background process.

 To run the frontend `cd` into the `./src/frontend` folder.
 Run `npm install` if you need and then `npm start`.

-## TODO

-Cron job needs to add articles to the database